The medications listed on this website are provided for informational purposes only.

 What is Clonidine?

 There are stimulant and non-stimulant medication options for treating ADHD symptoms.
 One non-stimulant option is clonidine.
-Clonidine is an alpha-2 adrenergic agonist.
+Clonidine is an alpha-2 adrenergic agonist used off-label to treat many conditions, including ADHD, Tourette's syndrome, tics, and sleep conditions.
 It was first developed in the 1970s to treat high blood pressure.
-Clonidine is used off-label to treat many conditions, including ADHD, Tourette's syndrome, tics, and sleep conditions.

 The brand name Kapvay is an extended-release form of the drug and is FDA-approved to treat ADHD in children ages 6-17.
-Clonidine, an ADHD medication, helps to manage symptoms, including impulse control, focus, and attention.
-It is not a controlled substance but a non-stimulant medication option for ADHD symptoms.
+Clonidine helps to manage ADHD symptoms, including impulse control, focus, and attention.
+It is a non-stimulant ADHD medication option that is not a controlled substance.
 It can sometimes be prescribed alongside a stimulant to help with hyperactivity and sleep.

 Clonidine is a non-stimulant ADHD medication known as an alpha-2 adrenergic agonist.
 It stimulates the alpha-2 adrenergic receptors in the brain, primarily in the prefrontal cortex.
 By activating these receptors in the brain, clonidine limits the release of norepinephrine.
 This neurotransmitter is involved with regulating symptoms related to attention, focus, and impulse control.